SangJunBak/gym_booker/README.md

 Currently it scrapes for PAC.
 If you want CIF, uncomment `GYM="CIF..."`.

+## Notes

+Make sure when the webdriver opens Chromium, the page is fullscreen so that nothing blocks the "date" buttons (i.e. banners).
+This is the cause of the error that says a button is unreachable.

 ## Dependencies

-pip3 install python-dotenv
+- pip3 install python-dotenv
-pip3 install selenium
+- pip3 install selenium

 ## How it works